cyrex562/zeromq/notes.md

       direction
         * ZMQ_STREAM: send and receive data from a non-0MQ peer.
-    * request-reply pattern: used for sending requests from a ZMQ_REQ client to one or more ZMQ_REP services and receiving a subsequent reply for each request sent. each request is round-robined if connected to multiple services. each reply matched with the last issued request.
+    * request-reply pattern: used for sending requests from a ZMQ_REQ client to one or more ZMQ_REP services and receiving a subsequent reply for each request sent. each request is round-robined if Connected to multiple services. each reply matched with the last issued request.
         * ZMQ_REQ
         * ZMQ_REP
-        * ZMQ_DEALER: each message round-robined among all connected peers.
+        * ZMQ_DEALER: each message round-robined among all Connected peers.
-        * ZMQ_ROUTER: prepend a message part containing the routing id of the originating peer before passing to the application. messages are fair-queued from all connected peers.
+        * ZMQ_ROUTER: prepend a message part containing the routing id of the originating peer before passing to the application. messages are fair-queued from all Connected peers.

 ```pseudo
 void *ctx = zmq_ctx_new ();